genesismedia/jq-tags-input/README.md

-# jQuery Tags Input Plugin
+# jq Tags Input Plugin

 Do you use tags to organize content on your site?
 This plugin will turn your boring tag list into a